-3.9 Areas of running water (ditches) cross the site from west to east with connected ditches running north to south, parallel with Mash Barn Lane.
-These form part of a wider network of water bodies present between Mash Barn Lane and Shoreham Airport which flow south under the South Coast Railway Line.
-They then converge into one stream at East Lancing (The Fairway) which becomes subterranean before outfall into the sea.
-The site therefore forms part of the local hydrological system.
+- 3.10 Areas of running water (ditches and streams) cross the site from north-east to southwest with three shorter sections of connecting ditches.
+These form part of a wider network of water bodies present in Lancing Strategic Gap and along the South Coast Railway Line.
+At East Lancing, on the western edge of the site, they converge into one stream (The Fairway) which becomes subterranean before outfall into the sea.
+The site, therefore, forms part of the local hydrological system. - 3.11 An area of standing water is present in a field to the north of the site.
+The nearest standing water marked on a 1:50,000 OS map is a pond located 310m north of the site, adjacent to Mash Barn Lane.